goiPP/go-101/README.md

     - Keys don't support indexing
     - need to know all the fields at compile time
     - Value Type

+#### Interface
+- problem: We have englishBot and spanishBot that both have `func (englishBot/spanishBot type) printGreeting()` to print hello/hola.
+In this case we would have 2 identical logic in duplicate functions because having different type of receiver which is :(
 ### :sunflower: Useful Links
 - https://play.golang.org/ (Go online playground)